 For the most recent upload I performed, the upload to Azure storage maxed out the 40 Mb/s upload on my internet connection.
-I’ll have to run the next one from somewhere with Fibre 1000 and see how it goes.
+I’ll have to run the next one from somewhere with 1000 Mbs Fibre and see how it goes.

 While this process uses Azure storage to hold the PST for import, you don’t need a separate paid Azure storage account – it is covered under your Office 365 account.

 Microsoft have a comprehensive step-by-step guide on how to upload the PST and then import it to Office 365.

 First you need to be a Global Admin, and go into the Exchange Admin Centre and assign yourself the Mailbox Import Export role, under Permissions > admin roles.